varun-devops/Screen-Draw/README.md

 ## Configuration

-The application creates a configuration file in the `config` directory.
-You can modify the hotkey by editing `config/config.py`.
+The application creates a configuration file in your home directory at `~/ScreenDraw/config.ini`.
+You can modify the hotkey by editing this file.

 ## Troubleshooting

+If you encounter any issues:
+1. Check that the configuration file exists at `~/ScreenDraw/config.ini`
+2. Ensure your user account has write permissions to your home directory
-If you encounter issues with configuration files, try running the application as administrator or ensure you have write permissions to the application directory.
+3. If problems persist, try running the application as administrator

 ## Features